Why Job Seekers Should Be Posting on LinkedIn

 Do

 - Share expertise, not job search updates.
-Your posts should demonstrate what you know, not announce that you're unemployed.
+Demonstrate what you know, do not announce that you are unemployed.

-- Comment on others' posts before expecting them to comment on yours.
-Engagement is reciprocal on LinkedIn.
-Spend 10 minutes per day leaving genuine comments on 5-10 posts in your field.
+- Comment before expecting comments.
+Spend 10 minutes a day leaving genuine comments on 5-10 posts in your field.

 - Celebrate others.
-Congratulating connections on new roles, promotions, or achievements builds goodwill and keeps you visible in a positive context.
+Congratulating connections on new roles keeps you visible in a positive context.

 Don't

 - Don't post "I'm open to anything."
-This signals desperation and makes it impossible for anyone to help you.
-Be specific about what you're looking for.
+It signals desperation and makes it impossible for anyone to help.
+Be specific.

-- Don't send mass connection requests with "I'm looking for a job" as the message.
+- Don't send mass connection requests with "I'm looking for a job."
 Build the relationship first.
-Ask for advice or insights, not a job.

 - Don't post daily "still looking" updates.
-One thoughtful announcement that you're exploring new opportunities is fine.
-Weekly reminders are exhausting for your network.
+One thoughtful announcement is fine.
+Weekly reminders exhaust your network.

-- Don't badmouth your previous employer.
-Even if they deserve it.
-It reflects poorly on you and makes hiring managers wonder what you'll say about them.
+- Don't badmouth a previous employer.
+It makes hiring managers wonder what you will say about them.

 A Simple Content Calendar

-If you're not sure where to start, here's a two-week plan you can repeat:
+If you are not sure where to start, here is a two-week plan you can repeat:

 Week 1: